sandhawke/archiving-map/README.md

 Aside from being async, the API differs from Map like this

 * `await arc.set({key1: value1, key2: value2, key3: value3, ...})` because sometimes we want to set several values at once.
 When backed by git, this makes the changes go into the same commit.
-* `await arc.get(key, vspec)` the option "version specifier" vspec to indicate which version you want.
+* `await arc.get(key, vspec)` There is an optional "version specifier" vspec argument to indicate which version you want.
 It can be a tag, a hash, a counter value, or a time.
-If it's a time, you'll get the version that was current at that time.
 * `await arc.getMeta(key, vspec)` operates the same as arc.get except that it returns the value wrapped in a metadata object with data about the version, including the hash values, tags, and modification time.
+It also has a way to list other versions.
-* `await arc.tag(key, tagToBeAdded)`
+* `await arc.tag(key, tagToBeAdded)`  Add a tag string, to be later used as a vspec.

-In addition, the construtor allows setting some parameters.
+In addition, the construtor allows setting some tuning parameters, like how many versions to save.
+Persistant implementations (eg git) may have additional methods to control synchronization.

 ## Example